antoshre/hack_asm_lifter/README.md

 A-Type and non-branching C-Type instructions are implemented and reasonably solid.

-Branch/jump support is extremely limited.
-LLVM's SSA form means some major branch analysis is required to fully support branching and I haven't cracked that nut yet.
+~~Branch/jump support is extremely limited.
+LLVM's SSA form means some major branch analysis is required to fully support branching and I haven't cracked that nut yet.~~

+Branching support is in, though I need more programs and a better way to test for regressions.
+SSA limitations worked around by running all access to 'D' register through memory, which is apparently a common trick used by LLVM itself for this same reason.

+The upshot is the unoptimized IR will have a ton of loads and stores that are blown away by optimization.

 ## Example Output